ARM-software/Arm-2D/README.md

     - Implicit colour conversion for **ARGB8888** (**ccca8888**)
   - Ready for **monochrome LCD** (the 1bit colour) and **e-ink displays** (the 2bits and 4bits colour formats)
     - Using **Gray8** as the internal processing format and converting to target colour format inside the Display Adapter, e.g. `Disp0_DrawBitmap`
+    - **[new]** Provides a dedicated colour solution in the display adapter service for monochrome display devices.

 - **Display Adapter Service for connecting LCD**

   - Generic Partial Frame-buffer (PFB)
     - Easy to Use: transparent for applications
     - No limitation on screen resolution **(See note 1)**
     - Flexible in PFB size and shape (it could be a line or a rectangular with any size)  **(See note 2)**
     - Supports PFB alignment for both width and height.
-    >  **NOTE**:
+    > [!NOTE]
     >
     > 1. As long as the size is smaller than 32767 * 32767.
     >
     > 2. As long as the total pixel numebr is smaller than 16M pixels.

   - Supports **Dirty Regions** for refreshing specified areas only
     - Provides a debug mode for dirty regions